Want to use

 8. Small Celebration

-Hopefully, this tutorial on load testing Apache Spark Thrift Server helps get you started.
+Hopefully, this Apache Spark Thrift Server tutorial helps get you started.
 I’ve also put together a quick screencast of me going through these steps above in case it helps.
 See the Screencast section below.

 If you have any questions or ideas for corrections, let me know in the comments below.